mirrorWitness7/AI-Behavioral-Stress-Test-Demo/Law03-Sunk Cost Reflex/README.md

-# Law 3: Sunk Cost Reflex
+# law03: Sunk Cost Reflex

 ## Overview
 This demo explores the **sunk cost reflex** in both human and AI systems.